ai-learning-space/sql-expert/Data Operations/Data Inserting INSERT.md

 <aside>

-💡 If you don’t have data for a column, you can explicitly set it to `NULL`
+💡 If you don’t have data for a column, you can explicitly set it to `NULL`.

 </aside>